Programs, Activity Recommendations

 There are two pools:

-- A larger one with wave function (doesn’t operate in 2022) and a
+- A larger one with wave function and a

 - Smaller one a level above the wave pool with some neck and back massaging jets.